Burger-Making Robot To Debut In San Francisco This June At ‘Creator’

 A new burger chain is set to debut in San Francisco in June.
-Called “Creator,” the restaurant features an entirely robotic kitchen staff: everything from the meat being ground, cooked, and served with toppings is done by machines.
+Called Creator, the restaurant features an entirely robotic kitchen staff: everything from the grinding of the meat, the cooking, and placement of toppings is done by machines.
 The ingredients are premium and fresh and the price tag is good: people will enjoy these burgers at just $6 each.
-The restaurant is located at 680 Folsom St, according to Bloomberg.
-The human employees will include those restocking ingredients, and concierge members that will take orders.
+The restaurant is located at 680 Folsom St., according to Bloomberg.
+The human employees will restock ingredients, and concierge members will take orders.

 Creator is the result of many years of work by highly skilled people.
 The restaurant has been in the same location for two years, where the Creator team worked to put together the amazing setup.
 The founder is Alex Vardakostas, who started working on the project in 2012.
 His team is comprised of engineers, designers, and roboticists from some of the biggest names in the industry, like Apple, Tesla, and NASA.

-Vardakostas said that “It costs about $1.5 million on average to build a McDonald’s.
-The machine is way less than that.”
+“It costs about $1.5 million on average to build a McDonald’s.
+The machine is way less than that,” Vardakostas said.
 His family business is in the burger industry, and Vardoakostas described how he was inspired to come up with the concept.

 “When you make 400 of the same burger every day, you can’t help but think, ‘How would I make this experience better?'”